Sandia Snowshoe Classic

 Entry and logistics

 The event is limited to 175 participants and is open to ages 13 to 99.
-The registration fee is $45 and includes refreshments, swag, the Crest parking fee, and the processing fee.
-There are no refunds, no rescheduling, and no transfer of entries.
-No race day registrations are available.
-Bibs and giveaways are distributed at race day check in; there is no pre-race packet pickup.
-Participants must bring their own snowshoes; local shops offer daily rentals.
-Gifts are planned for age group winners, and cash prizes are planned for the top three male and top three female overall finishers.
-All proceeds support the Friends of the Sandia Mountains for trail preservation and maintenance and other U.S. Forest Service resources.
-Visit the organization's website for the most recent information.
+The registration fee is $45 and includes refreshments, event swag, the parking fee at the Crest, and the processing fee.
+Registration closes January 22, 2026.
+There are no race-day registrations, no refunds, no rescheduling, and no transfer of entries.
+Race bibs and giveaways are distributed at race day check-in; there is no pre-race packet pick up.
+Participants must bring their own snowshoes; snowshoes are required.

 Race information